Overnight stay in Athens

 – Benaki Museum – housed in a neoclassical building in the district of Kolonaki, the museum gives an excellent overview of Greek art from 3000 BC until the 20th century.

 – The Ancient Agora – located in the Thissio neighborhood east of the Acropolis .
-The Agora was the heart of ancient Athens, the focus of political, commercial, administrative and social activity, the religious and cultural centre, and the seat of justice.
+The Agora was the heart of ancient Athens, the focus of political, commercial, administrative and social activity, the religious and cultural center, and the seat of justice.
 The site was occupied without interruption in all periods of the city’s history.
 It was used as a residential and burial area as early as the Late Neolithic period (3000 B.C.).
 The agora was probably laid out as a public space in the 6th century BC and then became the heart of the Athenian public life.
 After a series of repairs and remodellings, it reached its final rectangular form in the 2nd century BC.
 Extensive building activity occurred after the serious damage made by the Persians in 480 BC, by the Romans in 89 BC and by the Herulae in 267.
 While after the Slavic invasion in 580, it was gradually abandoned.
 From the Byzantine period until after 1834, when Athens became the capital of the independent Greek state, the Agora was again developed as a residential area.
 Nowadays the Agora Museum is located in the beautifully restored Stoa of Attalus ( from the 2nd century BC ).

 – Several monuments located near the Acropolis: